FAQs

 Do you mow anywhere in Des Moines, IA?

-No - to provide the best and most efficient service, we only serve customers in the 50317, 50316, and 50313 zip codes along with Pleasant Hill and Altoona.
-Grimes is being added to our service area in 2025!
+No - to provide the best and most efficient service, we only serve customers in Eastern Des Moines (50317, 50316, and 50313 zip codes) along with Pleasant Hill and Altoona, IA.

 Do you trim or plant trees?

 We will do light tree trimming that we can reach from the ground (up to 12 ft) with our equipment.
 We don’t do major cutting/trimming or remove trees of any size.
-As for planting, we only plant trees that will go with your landscaping.
+As for planting, we only plant small trees, bushes, or shrubs that will go with your landscaping.

 Do I need to be home when you are cutting my grass or other yard work?